padrinobook/padrinobook/02-job-vacancy-application.md

     create  spec/app/controllers/page_controller_spec.rb

-If you have questions about the output above, please drop me a line - I think it is so clear that it doesn't need any explanation about it.
+(If you have questions about the output above, please drop me a line - I think it is so clear that it doesn't need any explanation about it.)

-Lets take a look at what the script generated for us `app/controller/page.rb`:
+Lets take a closer look at our page-controller:

+    # app/controller/page.rb

-    JobApp.controllers :page do
+    JobVacancy.controllers :page do
       # get :index, :map => "/foo/bar" do
       #   session[:foo] = "bar"
       #   render 'index'